 Full-time Clark instructors teach both high school and college courses.
 Most instructors will accommodate excused absences/tardiness, but there may be non-acceptance or penalties for late work from unexcused absences/tardiness.
 Students must follow Clark teachers' syllabi in arranging for classwork or test make-up upon their return to school.
-Students assigned to in-school suspension will be counted as being present and will be responsible for completing their scheduled class work.
+Students assigned to in-school suspension are considered present and will be responsible for completing their scheduled class work.
 Students enrolled in IRSC college classes located at Clark, Chastain, and other campuses should refer to their instructors' syllabi for policies established by the college instructor.